hrushi-17/resume-analysis-tool/README.md

 # 🎓📄 Resume Analysis Tool

 ## 📘 About the Project
-The Resume Analysis Tool is a sophisticated web application developed to analyze technical resumes and provide valuable insights.
-This tool is designed to assist job seekers in refining their resumes and increasing their chances of landing their desired roles.
-It leverages machine learning and natural language processing techniques to evaluate the content of resumes, offering users personalized feedback.
+The Resume Analysis Tool is a comprehensive web application designed to help job seekers analyze their resumes and provide actionable feedback.
+This tool scans resumes to extract key information and offers suggestions for improvement.
+It aims to enhance the quality of resumes, making them more attractive to potential employers.
+The tool utilizes natural language processing (NLP) techniques to parse the resume content and evaluate it against industry standards.

+### Key Features:
+- **PDF Resume Upload**: Users can upload their resumes in PDF format.
+- **Detailed Analysis**: The tool extracts key skills and experiences and provides a detailed analysis.
+- **Skill Recommendations**: It suggests skills that can be added to improve the resume.
+- **Resume Scoring**: Provides a score based on various criteria to help users understand the strengths and weaknesses of their resumes.
+- **Job Role Prediction**: Suggests potential job roles based on the resume content.
+- **Admin Dashboard**: Allows administrators to view all user submissions, download data in Excel format, and visualize data through interactive charts.

+The frontend is developed using HTML, CSS (Bootstrap), and JavaScript (Plotly for charts).
+The backend is built with Python and Flask, leveraging libraries like PyPDF2, NLTK, and spaCy for data extraction and analysis.

 ## 📈 Scope
 This project aims to:
-- Provide job seekers with a detailed analysis of their resumes.
+- Assist job seekers in enhancing their resumes by providing detailed feedback and suggestions.
-- Recommend improvements based on industry standards and trends.
-- Predict suitable job roles for users based on their resume content.
+- Predict suitable job roles for users based on the content of their resumes.
-- Offer administrators an interface to manage user data and view analytical reports.
+- Provide administrators with tools to manage and analyze user data effectively.
+- Improve the overall quality of resumes, making job seekers more competitive in the job market.

 ## 🛠️ Tech Stack